 - Statutory Notice: A standardized, state-mandated notice informs the principal about the effects of executing a POA.

-- Witnesses: The document must be signed before at least one adult witness who is not the agent or an immediate family member.
+- Witnesses: The document must be signed by at least one adult witness who is not the agent or an immediate family member.

 - Notarization: Notary acknowledgment must accompany the principal’s and witnesses’ signatures.